He Rongoā Pai, He Oranga Whānau

 There may be others, depending on what they are experiencing with their whānau.

-PHARMAC’s involvement is to promote, support and underwrite the wānanga.
+PHARMAC’s involvement is to promote, support and assist in funding the wānanga.